runtipi/runtipi-appstore/apps/homeassistant-1/metadata/description.md

 February 2024

 This version of Home Assistant can be exposed.
-To migrate from the previous, non exposable app, follow these steps:
+To migrate from the non-exposable app, follow these steps:

-- stop the previous app
+- stop the installed app
 - rename `runtipi/app-data/homeassistant` to `runtipi/app-data/__homeassistant`
-- remove the (previous) app
+- uninstall the app
+- install Home Assiatant from the App Store
-- install the (the current) app
+- do NOT start the app
-- remove `runtipi/app-data/homeassistant`
+- remove `runtipi/app-data/homeassistant-1`
-- rename `runtipi/app-data/__homeassistant` to `runtipi/app-data/homeassistant`
+- rename `runtipi/app-data/__homeassistant` to `runtipi/app-data/homeassistant-1`
 - add the following section to `runtipi/app-data/homeassistant/data/config/configuration.yaml`
   ```
   http: